Koenkk/zigbee2mqtt.io/docs/devices/TS0601_thermostat.md

 ### Pairing

-While pairing, keep the valve close to the CC2531 USB sniffer.
+While pairing, keep the valve close to the coordinator.

 1. *Turn the display on*: Short press home (:house:).
 2. *Enter settings*: Long press home (:house:) for 3sec.